2018ik/2018ik.github.io/_wiki/quotes.markdown

 # Fellowship

 >We should be genuine and transparent, but also learn to season our speech with salt that it may not purvey death.

+# Young People

+>Arrange your schedule in this way: 7.5 hours for sleep, 1.5 hours for eating, 1 hour for exercise, 8 hours for study and 6 hours for spiritual things.
+If you expend your energy in this way, by the time you are thirty you will be able to begin your ministry like the Lord Jesus did.